Koitharu/pausing-coroutine-dispatcher/README.md

 # pausing-coroutine-dispatcher

-A Kotlin Multiplatform library (Jvm and Android are supported as well) that provide a flexible way to temporary pause and resume coroutines.
+A Kotlin/JVM library (Android is supported as well) that provide a flexible way to temporary pause and resume coroutines.

 ---